Parthon de Von family

-The Parthon de Von family is a Belgian noble family stemming from Châteauroux in France.
+The Parthon de Von family is a noble family stemming from Châteauroux in France.

-Its filiation goes back to Étienne Parthon, bourgeois of Châteauroux, born in 1575 and married in 1608 to Marguerite Bilhon who were the parents of Étienne Parthon, born and baptized on May 28, 1610 in Châteauroux.
+Its filiation goes back to Étienne Parthon, born in 1575 and married in 1608 to Marguerite Bilhon who were the parents of Étienne Parthon, born and baptized on May 28, 1610 in Châteauroux.
 In the 16th century, its members held offices in the judiciary and in the Waters and Forests of the Duchy of Châteauroux.
 Sulpice Étienne Parthon (1714-1793), counsel and King's lawyer of the bailiwick of Châteauroux became in 1786 advocate general of the requests of the King's Hotel in Paris.

 The family was naturalized Belgian and received in 1845 in Belgium a confirmation of nobility and an ennoblement as needed.
-The surviving branch received the title of knight in 1845.
+The surviving branch received the title of Knight in 1845.

 History

 In Châteauroux (France)

-The proven filiation of the Parthon family dates back to Étienne Parthon, bourgeois of Châteauroux, born in 1575 and married in 1608 to Marguerite Bilhon.

-His son, Etienne Parthon was born and baptized on May 28, 1610 in Châteauroux. and married in 1643 in Châteauroux (Saint-Denis parish) Catherine Catherinot. (one of his relatives, Michel Parthon, one of the leaders of the bourgeois militia of Châteauroux became "sieur" (lord) of Von>.)

-His son, Pierre Parthon (1649-1727), married in 1682 Anne Marie Basset was bourgeois of Châteauroux and mayor of Châteauroux in 1689.
+The proven filiation of the Parthon family dates back to Étienne Parthon, born in 1575 and married in 1608 to Marguerite Bilhon.
+His son Étienne Parthon was born and baptized on May 28, 1610 in Châteauroux.
+He married Catherine Catherinot in 1643 in Châteauroux (Saint-Denis parish).
+Michel Parthon, one of the leaders of the bourgeois militia of Châteauroux, became "sieur" (lord) of Von.)
+His son, Pierre Parthon (1649-1727), married in 1682 to Anne Marie Basset, and mayor of Châteauroux in 1689.
 His son, François Parthon (1683-1723), lawyer in parliament, married in 1711 Jeanne Guymon.

-His son, Sulpice Étienne Parthon (1714-1793), counsel and king's lawyer of the Baillywick of Châteauroux, married in 1749 Marie Pelletier.
+His son, Sulpice Étienne Parthon (1714-1793), counsel and king's lawyer of the bailiwick of Châteauroux, married in 1749 Marie Pelletier.
 He became in July 1786 advocate general of the requests of the King's Hotel.
 His son, François Parthon de Von, born in Châteauroux July 18, 1763, was artillery lieutenant and married in 1779 Andrée Jeanne Rosalie Thoinnet.
 He was the first of his family to add the name of Von to his name.
-He had a son, Edouard, born on April 1, 1788 in Nantes.
+He had a son, Édouard, born on April 1, 1788 in Nantes.